jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 ----

 =================================================================================
-another way to test if two things are NOT Equal
+another way to test if two things are not equal
 =================================================================================

 ----